The Gaston County Museum is Now Open!

 Upon visiting the museum, please bring a mask.
 If you don't have one, a mask will be provided for you.

-We encourage you to take as much as needed to enjoy the museum's exhibits.
+We encourage you to take as much time as needed to enjoy the museum's exhibits.
 Most visitors plan to spend about 1.5-2 hours exploring the galleries.

 The Gaston County Museum is located on the Historic Dallas Courthouse Square, in Dallas N.C. at the corners of West Main and Holland Streets.
 Map